If you're artistic and want to use your skills to help people in your local community, being a community arts worker could be ideal for you

-- working with a range of community groups to identify their needs and then adapting projects to meet these needs;
+- work with a range of community groups to identify their needs and then adapt projects to meet these needs

-- negotiating with community groups to see what art form they would like to use for the project;
+- negotiate with community groups to see what art form they would like to use for the project

-- designing and delivering programmes and workshops to engage different communities;
+- design and deliver programmes and workshops to engage different communities

-- teaching different art techniques through workshops and classes;
+- teach different art techniques through workshops and classes

-- helping groups to develop artwork for their own community;
+- help groups to develop artwork for their own community

-- project managing one-off events, such as festivals and longer-term projects, including the setting up, monitoring and evaluation of the project;
+- project manage one-off events, such as festivals and longer-term projects, including the setting up, monitoring and evaluation of the project

-- building up a pool of arts professionals to hire in or work with for projects;
+- build up a pool of arts professionals to hire in or work with for projects

-- administrative duties including bid writing, fundraising and managing budgets;
+- complete administrative duties including bid writing, fundraising and managing budgets

-- offering advice and support to community groups on fundraising and forming projects;
+- offer advice and support to community groups on fundraising and forming projects

-- marketing and publicising projects via social media, the press, etc;
+- market and publicise projects via social media, the press, etc.

 - Senior executives at local government or arts agencies can earn salaries of over £30,000, but these roles require significant experience and are mainly strategic.

-Freelance work is common in the sector and freelancers usually charge a daily rate.
-Rates vary depending on experience, project budgets and location.
+Freelance work is common in this area and as a freelancer you'd usually charge a daily rate.
+Your exact fee will depend on your experience, the project budget and location.
 Alternatively, a set sum may be offered for a particular project over a specific timescale.